-Even though this lentil chili is quick and easy enough for a weeknight, it just might be the BEST vegan chili you've ever tasted!
-There are a few tricks to making meaty, thick, deeply flavorful vegetarian chili, and once you taste the difference you'll be hooked.
-Be sure to check out the reviews!
-This red lentil chili is naturally vegan, easily made gluten-free and/or oil-free, and ready in 45 minutes.
+This lentil chili is quick and easy enough for a weeknight, and yet it just might be the BEST vegan chili you've ever tasted!
+There are a few tricks to creating deeply flavorful, thick, and satisfying chili without meat, and once you taste the difference, you'll never go back!
+But don't take my word for it - check out the reviews!
+This red lentil chili is vegan, easily made gluten-free and/or oil-free, and ready in 45 minutes.

 Why You'll Love It

-The most difficult thing about this lentil chili recipe was figuring out what to name it because it's like 5 recipes in one!
+The most difficult thing about this lentil chili recipe was figuring out what to call it because it truly checks all the boxes!
 It's:

 The flavor and texture are exactly what you crave in a bowl of chili.
 But it's simpler than my other vegan chili recipe and comes together in just 45 minutes!

-So I wanted to come up with an all-around amazing vegan chili recipe that's just as exciting, but easy enough to make anytime, even on weeknights.
+I wanted to come up with an all-around amazing vegan chili recipe that's just as exciting as my old go-to chili recipe, but easy enough to make anytime, even on weeknights.

 I know what you're thinking... everyone says they have the best chili.
 But seriously, friends.
 This is good.
 It's not like the flat, tomato-y, thin vegetarian chili recipes you've tried before.